iffybooks/host-a-website-at-home/README.md

 &nbsp;

-Use the arrow keys on your keyboard to move the cursor to the line beginning with `FONTSIZE=`.
+❏ Use the arrow keys on your keyboard to move the cursor to the line beginning with `FONTSIZE=`.
 Delete the value `8x16` and replace it with `16x32`.

 <img src="images/vlcsnap-2024-05-04-18h09m36s520_border.png" />

 &nbsp;

-When you're finished press `ctrl + X` on your keyboard to close the file.
-At the bottom left of your screen you'll see the prompt "Save modified buffer?"
-Type `y` for "yes," then press enter.
+❏ When you're finished, press `ctrl + X` on your keyboard to close the file.
+At the bottom left of your screen you'll see the prompt **"Save modified buffer?"** Type `y` for "yes," then press **enter**.

 <img src="images/vlcsnap-2024-05-04-18h10m21s175_border.png" />

 &nbsp;

-Press enter again to confirm the filename.
+❏ Press enter again to confirm the filename.

 <img src="images/vlcsnap-2024-05-04-18h10m23s765_border.png" />

 &nbsp;

-*Tip: You can use the command `clear` at any time to clear the whole screen.*
+❏ *Tip: You can use the command `clear` at any time to clear the whole screen.*

 <img src="images/vlcsnap-2024-05-04-18h10m40s187_border.png" />

 &nbsp;

-Now run the command `sudo update-initramfs -u` to confirm the new font size.
+❏ Now run the command `sudo update-initramfs -u` to confirm the new font size.

 <img src="images/vlcsnap-2024-05-04-18h11m04s235_border.png" />

 &nbsp;

-Reboot your computer with `sudo reboot`.
+❏ Reboot your computer with `sudo reboot`.

 <img src="images/vlcsnap-2024-05-04-18h11m41s482_border.png" />

 &nbsp;

-When your computer finishes rebooting, you'll be using a larger font.
+When your computer finishes rebooting, the font will be bigger.

+## Connect to the internet via Ethernet

+*If you want to use wi-fi temporarily, you can skip to the next section.*

+❏ Connect an Ethernet cable to your home router.

+❏ Connect the other end of the Ethernet cable to your Ethernet-to-USB adapter.

+❏ Plug USB end of the Ethernet-to-USB adapter into the open USB port on your single-board computer.

-## Connect to the internet
+## Connect to the internet via wi-fi (discouraged 😊)

-If you have a USB-to-Ethernet adapter and you're close to your router, connect your computer to the back of the router.
-You can skip the rest of this section.

-If you're using wi-fi instead, follow the steps below.
+*If your computer is connected to your router via Ethernet, you can skip this section.*

 Run the command `sudo orangepi-config` to launch the Orange Pi configuration utility.
 (On a Raspberry Pi, use `sudo raspi-config` instead.)